GustyCube-SafeSearch/SafeSearch/README.md

 * Add a "news" catagory for certain websites
     * Using API?
 Maybe having a "news" that is true or false.
 If it's true, then it could use the "newsLink" to load something in?
 * Add the option for users to add reviews
-    * Accomplishable by having an API?
+    * Accomplishable by having an API, or using a google form?
 * More advanced ratings
 * Better styling
 * Make it into an exstention